-Enter the amount of any repayment of a qualified reservist distribution or a designated disaster distribution repayment (for example, a qualified hurricane distribution).
+Enter the amount of any repayment of a qualified reservist distribution or of a designated disaster distribution (for example, a qualified disaster recovery assistance distribution).

 Box 14b.
 Code

 Enter QR for the repayment of a qualified reservist distribution, or DD for repayment of a federally designated disaster distribution.